QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/facade.md

 [Go back](..)

-Make your code more readable using a simplified API called Facade.
+Make your code more readable by creating a simplified API called Facade.
-For instance if users are used to do ``a()`` method then `b()` method but b method requires to gather xxx information first and we always look for them at a place ``B`` then try to do some convenience method for your users.
+If a lot of users are writing the same lines of code, then maybe you can provide a convenient interface for them.

 * ✅ : less complex, simple
 * 🚫 : more work to do and not even a new functionality